gabro/tutorial/docs/guide.md

 Scala programs.
 In this guide, you will learn how to use Scalameta to

 - parse source code into syntax trees
-- construct syntax trees by hand
+- construct new syntax trees
-- construct syntax trees with quasi-quotes
+- pattern match syntax trees
 - traverse syntax trees
 - transform syntax trees